Great Langdale FAQs

 How far is Scafell Pike and how long does it take to walk there?

-Great Langdale Valley is one of the most popular starting points for a hike up on to England's highest mountain, Scafell Pike (and not Scafell - shorter by 14 metres.)
+Great Langdale Valley is a popular starting point for a hike up on to England's highest mountain, Scafell Pike (and not Scafell - shorter by 14 metres.)
 By the shortest route from the campsite, the summit is approximately 10km away (20 km round trip).
 To walk there and back, the time will obviously vary according to the fitness and age of your group but it would be sensible to allow a complete day for the hike.
 Very fit hikers can get there and back in as little as 7 hours but 8 - 10 hours is the average time taken.

 This is a serious walk with some very steep rocky paths with ample opportunity to get lost on the fells.
-Please refer to The Lake District National Park website for advice on walking safely on the fells.
+It is a route that should only be tackled by experienced fellwalkers.

 Where can I find family-friendly walks?